terascope/teraslice/docs/development/typescript.md

-# Tips for working with typescript
+---
+title: Typescript
+---

+# Typescript tips

 ## Accessing objects
 It is a common javascript pattern to check if an object property exists by trying to access it: